KerrJack/seMethodsCoursework/CODE_OF_CONDUCT.md

  professional setting
 * Not turing up to scheduled team meetings without a valid reason
 * Not contributing to the project
+* Not contributing in meetings
+* Not completeing a task you have agreed to do

 ## Scope

 This Code of Conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.
-Examples of representing a project or community include using an official project e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
+Examples of representing a project or community include using an official project e-mail address, or acting as an appointed representative at an online or offline event.
 Representation of a project may be further defined and clarified by project maintainers.

 ## Enforcement